Thinking of retiring abroad?

 What happens to my State Pension if I retire abroad?

 How would I arrange for my private or workplace pension to be paid abroad?

-Most private and workplace pensions can be paid into an overseas account on request, but you may have to pay extra charges and your pension may also be taxed before you receive it.
+Your private or workplace pension may be able to be paid to an overseas account, but you should check with your provider to see if this is possible.
+If it is possible, you may have to pay extra charges and your pension may be taxed before you receive it.

 What else should I think about?